Can taking extra vitamins for brain injury boost your recovery?

 That’s where vitamins come in.
 They can help your brain get the tools it needs to heal and function at its best when you feel like you can’t eat the right amount on your own.

-However, they won’t do anything if the rest of the food you eat isn’t healthy.
+However, they won’t accomplish this goal if the rest of the food you eat isn’t healthy.

-If you are eating junk food, no amount of vitamins or supplements will be able to reverse the damage that does to your body.
+If you are regularly consuming junk food, no amount of vitamins or supplements can reverse the damage that will do to your body.

 Best Vitamins for Brain Injury